Warana

 Warana ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Warana's cultural diversity was found to be below average, with 88.0% of its population being citizens, 82.4% born in Australia, and 93.5% speaking English only at home.
-Christianity was the main religion in Warana, comprising 44.9% of people.
-However, Judaism was overrepresented, making up 0.0% compared to 0.1% across Rest of Qld.
+The predominant religion in Warana is Christianity, comprising 44.9% of the population.
+Notably, Judaism is overrepresented compared to regional figures, with 0.0% in Warana versus 0.1% across Rest of Qld.

 Frequently Asked Questions - Diversity